Philipbear/msbuddy/README.md

 </p>

-`msbuddy` is developed for molecular formula annotation in mass spectrometry-based small molecule analysis.
+`msbuddy` is developed for molecular formula analysis in MS-based metabolomics studies.
 `msbuddy` is able to provide formula annotations for queries:
   * with or without MS1 isotopic pattern
   * with or without MS/MS spectra